Company History

 The firm celebrated its 100th anniversary in 2002 and has continued to do well in the North Central WV region.

 In 2017, the firm was acquired from Wilson Sutter’s descendants by his grandson Doug Sutter.
 Doug is a Clarksburg native and WI High School and West Virginia University graduate who has spent his entire career in the roofing industry.
-He will continue to serve as President of the Florida firm.
+Doug was President and Owner of the firm from 2017 thru 2024.
+Nathan Harvey was made President effective January 2025 and the firm is now owned by Marsha Sutter.